Families looking forward to Halloween without restrictions

-Palm Beach County announced Friday they will not restrict Halloween throughout the county this year.
+Palm Beach County leaders announced Friday they will not restrict Halloween throughout the county this year.

 "I just take him to a big function.
 I don't like to take him door-to-door," she said.

-Families that take their kids to Halloween parties, haunted houses, or go door-to-door won't face any restrictions.
+Families who take their kids to Halloween parties, haunted houses or go door-to-door won't face any restrictions.

-"Certainly we're not that, I'm aware will have any restrictions on that type of activity and nor do I think we're empowered to at this point," Palm Beach County Mayor David Kerner said.
+"Certainly we're not, that I'm aware of, will have any restrictions on that type of activity, nor do I think we're empowered to at this point," Palm Beach County Mayor Dave Kerner said.

 It was announced Friday the county's daily lab positivity rate for COVID-19 is 2.4%.
-Dr. Dodson, an infectious disease specialist, said in his opinion this is not the year to hold Halloween as we did in the past.
+Dr. David Dodson, an infectious disease specialist, said that, in his opinion, this is not the year to hold Halloween like in the past.

 Halloween falls on a Saturday this year.
 Wilson said a Halloween party works for her.